cloudfoundry-attic/bosh-notes/deployment-naming.md

 Deployment: Logically wraps together allocated cloud resources, saved configurations, used release versions, ACLs, etc. Typically user operates on a deployment which ties multiple releases and stemcells.

-Group: Collection of X number of Members tasked to do same thing.
+Instance Group: Collection of X number of Instances tasked to do same thing.

-Instance: Part of a pool doing a specific thing.
-Each instance in a cluster is configured in a similar way in regards to machine size, disk size, OS, configuration values, etc.
+Instance: Part of an instance group doing a specific thing.
+Each instance in an instance group is configured in a similar way in regards to machine size, disk size, OS, configuration values, etc.

 Job: Represents a specific thing to do on an Instance.
 Could be placed with other jobs on a instance to cooperate.
 Typically is long running.